 FAQ

-Testing must be done by ISO 17025‑accredited labs using post‑decarboxylation total THC methods.
+Testing must be done by ISO 17025‑accredited labs using UHPLC to measure total THC post‑decarboxylation; COAs required.